ros2/launch/launch_testing/README.md

 launch_test test/launch_testing/examples/args_launch_test.py dut_arg:=hey
 ```

 This example shows how to pass arguments into a launch test.
-The arguments are made available
-in the launch description via a launch.substitutions.LaunchConfiguration.
-The arguments are made
+The arguments are made available in the launch description via a `launch.substitutions.LaunchConfiguration`.
-available to the test cases via a self.test_args dictionary
+The arguments are made available to the test cases via a `self.test_args` dictionary

 This example will fail if no arguments are passed.